CeiSei/Cartoonize_your_Image/README.md

 - When you execute the program, it will show you your original image.
 - You can change image filter by pressing '-' or '+'.

+[ The limits of a program ]

+- Blured
+  - Image becomes smooth so its resolution goes bad.

+- Blured + Sharpen
+  - Image's boundary line becomes clear but image becomes overfitted.

+- Canny detection
+  - Image's boundary line becomes clear but it can not be colored.